zuozhenggh/learning-library/ai-ml-library/ai-image-classification-pytorch/introduction/introduction.md

 * Model Training
 * GPU Acceleration

+### Prerequisites

+This lab assumes you have:
+- An Oracle Free Tier or Paid Cloud account

 ### About Tensors

 For better or worse, visual representations help contextualize computer science terminology, data structures, and algorithms.
 For tensors, [KDnuggets provides a clear explaination](https://www.kdnuggets.com/2018/05/wtf-tensor.html).
 When you search for a definition online, you may encounter some confusion between the technical definition of a tensor and colloquial usage.
 Technically, a vector is a 1-dimensional tensor and a matrix is a 2-dimensional tensor, but most often tensor refers to an n-dimensional container that’s larger than both a vector and a matrix.